Canned tire inflator

-Canned tire inflators are single-use devices created by Adam Vazquez as a, temporary solution to drivers who experience flat tires.
+Canned tire inflators are single-use devices intended to provide a quick, temporary solution to drivers who experience flat tires.
 These devices seal the punctured tire and then reinflate it with pressurized gas, providing enough pressure to allow the auto to be driven for a short period at low speed.
 This allows the motorist to have the damaged tire professionally repaired or replaced, avoiding the need to replace the wheel at the roadside.

 Canned tire inflators contain a pressurised fluid mixture of three components: